remyblok/remyblok.github.io/_posts/2022-03-01-Power Automate Flow Cancel Button.md

 - Make sure flows are turned off when doing a bulk update.
 - Add a call depth counter and do not run when you get too deep.
 Now you cannot (easily) go too deep in recursing flows.

 At Prodware we find the limits of the technology to get the most out of it.
 In those cases we need to be creative to solve the issues that we encounter.
-Using standard tools, like Tampermonkey, to extend a website's functionality is a very useful way to solve these issues.
+Using standard tools, like Tampermonkey, to extend a website's functionality is a very useful way to extend our tools.